sharpjs/DependencyQueue/README.md

 If one must ascribe a catchy initialism to such a queue, a nice one is WIRDO — **w**hatever **i**n, **r**everse **d**ependency **o**ut.

-If an example would be helpful, skip to the [Example](#example) section below.
+If an example would be helpful, skip to the [Examples](#examples) section below.

 ### Creation

-The queue class is the generic `DependencyQueue<T>`, which supports simple creation via a constructor.
+The queue class is the generic `DependencyQueue<T>`, which supports simple creation via its constructor.

 ```csharp
 using var queue = new DependencyQueue<Step>();